The Players Club

-The Players Club is a 1998 American comedy drama thriller film written and directed by Ice Cube in his feature film directorial debut.
+The Players Club is a 1998 American dark comedy-drama film written and directed by Ice Cube in his feature film directorial debut.
 In addition to Ice Cube, the film stars Bernie Mac, Monica Calhoun, Jamie Foxx, John Amos, A. J. Johnson, Alex Thomas, Charlie Murphy, Terrence Howard, Faizon Love and LisaRaye McCoy in her first starring role.

 Plot

 Diana Armstrong gazes at the ruins of the Players Club, a strip club where she used to work.
 She begins reminiscing about the time she moved out of her parents' home with hopes of attending college.
 On her own, Diana finds a job at a shoe store, where she meets Ronnie and Tricks, who work for Dollar Bill at the Players Club.
 They convince Diana she would make better money stripping.
 Dollar Bill gives Diana a job and the name "Diamond."
-Four years later, her younger cousin Ebony comes to live with her and also starts working at the club.
+Four years later, Diana is on the verge of Graduation, but her younger cousin Ebony comes to live with her and also starts working at the club.
 Ebony is soon out of control, drinking excessively, staying out all night, and stripping at private house parties.

-Several scenes depict episodes in the life of the club: A visit from a famous rapper ends in a fistfight.
-Diamond deals with a stalker.
-Diamond throws Ebony out of the apartment after catching her sleeping with Diamond's boyfriend.
+Several scenes depict episodes in the life of the club: A visit from a famous rapper ends in a fistfight as the bodyguard punches Clyde in the back of the head.
+Reggie attacks the bodyguard and is thrown through the plate glass window of the VIP section.
+He starts shooting until XL disarms him.
+Diamond deals with a club patron-turned-stalker, Miron and she angrily kicks Ebony out of her apartment after catching her in bed with Diamond's boyfriend.

 Dollar Bill is confronted by a man who works for St. Louis, a drug lord and loan shark to whom Dollar Bill owes $60,000.
 He warns Dollar Bill if he doesn't make a payment of $10,000 to St. Louis, he will hunt him down.
 The next day as Dollar Bill tries to leave the club, St. Louis' men beat Dollar unconscious and throw him into the trunk of his car.
 They are stopped by two crooked cops.
 Dollar Bill is found in the trunk and arrested on warrants.
 He is later bailed out and returns to the club.